NOAA-GSL/-geoflow-data-converter/README.md

 ### Get Code

-Download the repository
+Download the repository:
 ```
 git clone https://github.com/NOAA-GSL/geoflow-data-converter.git
 ```

 ### Compile and Run

-1. Enter directory.
+1. Enter directory:
 ```
 cd geoflow-data-converter
 ```

-2. Edit your UGRID JSON file as specified in the UGRID JSON File section.
+2. Edit your UGRID JSON file as specified in the `README-ugrid.md` file.

 3. Edit the batch job script `gf-data-converter.sh` to point to your UGRID JSON file by replacing the filename `ugrid-3D.json` with your UGRID JSON in the following line:
 ```
 ./bin/main ugrid-3D.json
 ```

-4. Submit a batch job to Hera by running the job script which:
+4. Submit a batch job to Hera by running the job script.
+The script
-- Specifies required sbatch arguments
+- specifies required sbatch arguments
-- Purges modules
+- purges all modules
-- Loads necessary modules needed for compilation
+- loads modules needed for compilation
-- Compiles the application
+- compiles the application
-- Runs the program
+- runs the application
 ```
 sbatch gf-data-converter-job.sh
 ```

-### Useful Commands on Hera
+### Extra: Useful Commands on Hera

 - Submitting a job (your `~/.bashrc` environment will automatically be used):
 ```